 Google Security and Compliance for DFARS Requirements

 Government contracts commonly require compliance with Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012.
 To summarize, DFARS specifically strives to protect 23 categories of CUI data by ensuring compliance with cloud computing standards (FedRAMP Moderate), security controls (NIST 800-171) and cyber incident reporting for CUI data associated with government contracts.

 Specifically, DFARS paragraphs C-G define the cyber incident reporting requirements, and Google G Suite Services cannot meet these requirements in their entirety.
 One of the biggest holes is the inability to properly report incidents to the government with detailed information including a forensic image of the breached system.
 This means that Google customers with Defense and Aerospace contracts with the “7012 Clause” are in risky situation if they maintain CUI data using G Suite as they will not be able to respond to government requests for data in case of an incident.

-Google Security and Compliance for NIST 800-171 Requirements
+Google Security and Compliance for CMMC and NIST 800-171 Requirements

 Not to be dramatic, but this is the biggest gap of all.